 Well, in Chena we have probably reached the northernmost point of our trip: 64,50°.
 Of course we could drive a little further to the north.
 To Prudhoe Bay, where they produce all this arctic oil.
 But why should we go there.
-There’s not much to see, for the last few km to the Barent See you have to take an extremely expensive tour – many thanx to all monopolists – and on the whole way you’re on great risk to damage tires’n’windscreen.
+There’s not much to see, for the last few km to the Barents See you have to take an extremely expensive tour – many thanx to all monopolists – and on the whole way you’re at great risk to damage tires’n’windscreen.

 Quite some time ago we’ve driven up to Inuvik on the Canadian side.
-We’ve been very proud for that.
+We’ve been very proud for having done that.
 Even if there was nothing else than 4 days of constant driving to arrive at a lousy small town the 2nd evening.
 So what the hell.

 Denali National Park, 17th June